Learning Robot Safety from Sparse Human Feedback using Conformal Prediction: Policy Modification Experiments

-Using the Gaussian Splat, the user watches simulated flight trajectories and terminates when the quadcopter is perceived to become unsafe.
-After acting as human labelers and reviewing $100$ quadcopter trajectories, we flagged $52$ of them as unsafe.
+We then refine this initial obstacle-aware policy using human-labeled data, building the SUS region via the unsafe-safe procedure in the full quadcopter state space.
+Using the Gaussian Splat of the test environment, the user watches simulated flight trajectories and terminates when the quadcopter is perceived to become unsafe.
+Acting as human labeler, one author reviewed $100$ quadcopter trajectories and flagged $52$ of them as unsafe.
 These failures were caused by the quadcopter (i) passing too close above the table or trying to go underneath it, (ii) going through the ladder instead of around it, or (iii) going too near/under the gate, and reflect the subjectivity associated with human-determined safety.
 Figure~\ref{fig: hardware_results} (left) shows $20$ of these labeled trajectories overlaid on a Gaussian Splat rendering of the test environment, marking safe trajectories in green and unsafe in red.
-When fitting $C(\epsilon)$ we selected $\epsilon = 0.096$ so the heuristic error rate after policy modification would be $\eta = 0.05$.
-We visualize a 3-dimensional view of $C(\epsilon)$ (which actually lives in 9 dimensions) overlaid on the Gaussian Splat in Figure~\ref{fig: hardware_results} (right).
-We observe that $C(\epsilon)$ covers the main obstacles (table, lamp, ladder, and gate) flagged by the human.
-Furthermore, $C(\epsilon)$ reflects the preemptive human labeling as the polyhedra protrude outwards from the front of obstacles.
+When fitting $C(\epsilon)$, using the unsafe-safe score (Eq.~\ref{eq: two_sample_special}), we selected $\epsilon = 0.096$ so the heuristic error rate after policy modification would be $\eta = 0.05$.
+We visualize a 3-dimensional view of $C(\epsilon)$ (which exists in 9 dimensions) overlaid on the Gaussian Splat in Figure~\ref{fig: hardware_results} (right). $C(\epsilon)$ covers the main obstacles (table, lamp, ladder, and gate) flagged by the human.
+Furthermore, it reflects the preemptive human labeling as the polyhedra protrude outwards from the front of obstacles.

+Using the approach described in Section~\ref{sec: policy_mod}, we modify the original MPC policy and perform $30$ flight tests in hardware, performing $5$ trials for $6$ start-goal configurations.
+We used an off-board desktop computer and streamed the resulting action to a low-level PX4 controller onboard the quadcopter using ROS2, and used an EKF on motion capture pose estimates for state information.
+We manually piloted to the starting location, allowed MPC to run for $25$ seconds, then manually landed.

+We tested from two start locations (roughly facing the table or the ladder) and targeting three different goals across the room (left, center, or right side).
+Figure~\ref{fig: hardware_comparison} compares these flight tests (in green) to simulations using the modified (in blue) or original (in red) policy.
+The trajectories using the modified policy avoid some of the original unsafe behavior; they go higher above the table (see chair side left goal), do not get stuck near the gate (see chair side center goal), and do not go through the ladder (see ladder side center goal).